 As an example, Henry’s (a retiree) life purpose statement is: “No one should be poor forever.
 I live to care for and serve the poor by providing them with education and employment so as to break their poverty cycle.”
 As such, in his social arena, he can decide that in his role as a buddy to Peter, James and John, his responsibilities to them is to lead them to have a meaningful retirement by caring and helping the poor together.
 In this way, Henry’s role and responsibilities in his social arena will be aligned to his purpose.
 While doing his “friendship thing”, he is also living his calling.

-Henry then ensures that he fulfills his role and responsibilities by setting goals and activities to reach those goals.
+Henry then ensures that he fulfils his role and responsibilities by setting goals and activities to reach those goals.
 For example, he sets a goal that states: “Peter, James and John to enjoy a meaningful retirement in 2017, evidenced by them being actively involved with the poor on a monthly basis.”
 To support those goals, Henry planned several activities with his friends in 2017 such as:

 - Develop a financial education programme to teach the poor